amir-398/react-native-chill-ui/chill-ui-watch/src/components/accordion/README.md

 # Accordion Component

-The Accordion component provides a collapsible content area with two APIs: a legacy array-based API and a new compositional API inspired by Radix UI.
+The Accordion component provides a collapsible content area with a compositional API inspired by Radix UI.

-## New Compositional API (Recommended)

 ### Basic Usage